 9. The College of St. Scholastica

 Among the best nursing schools in Minnesota, The College of St. Scholastica stands out for its many options for nursing education.
 There are three tracks that prospective students can choose from to earn a Bachelor of Science in Nursing.
-The traditional undergraduate track includes a four-year program for high school seniors.
+The traditional undergraduate track is a four-year program for high school seniors.
 The school also offers a post-baccalaureate track for students who have completed a baccalaureate degree but with a major other than nursing as well as an RN to BS online program for associate-prepared registered nurses to earn a baccalaureate degree in nursing.
-The school’s undergraduate nursing program has been approved by the Minnesota Board of Nursing as a licensure-preparing program.
+The school’s undergraduate pre-licensure nursing programs have been approved by the Minnesota Board of Nursing as a licensure-preparing program.
 After completing their licensure requirements, graduates emerge ready to take on entry-level nursing positions.
 Those who already hold an RN before coming to St. Scholastica are ready to deepen their practice with critical thinking, communication caring and collaboration.

 St. Scholastica has a beautiful main campus located in Duluth, Minnesota.
 Students take classes on a campus overlooking Lake Superior and the student body includes both traditional and returning adult students.
 The school thrives on diversity and offers 63 student organizations to promote involvement.

 Highlight: Students who rely on student aid to pay for their courses will be happy to note that 100% of freshmen receive financial aid.

 10. Bemidji State University